jwong0205/homepage/_pages/about.md

 📊 My previous work spans economic forecasting, government budget projections, tax and transfer policy analysis, pension system design, and research on pension fund investments.

 🔧 I work with a wide range of analytical tools, including econometric models, machine learning methods, and microsimulation modelling.
-I am highly proficient in R, SAS, and Python.
+I am proficient in R, SAS, and Python.

 🎓 I hold a Ph.D. in Finance from Deakin University and a BCom (Hons) in Actuarial Studies from Monash University.